-When it comes to picking the best tablets for kids, there’s no shortage of devices to choose from – but do you go for the bargain basement devices in the knowledge that the kids will outgrow them, or is it better to invest in something with a longer lifespan and a case to keep it safe from drops and damage?
+When it comes to picking the best tablets for kids in 2022 there’s no shortage of devices to choose from – but do you go for the bargain basement devices in the knowledge that the kids will outgrow them, or is it better to invest in something with a longer lifespan and a case to keep it safe from drops and damage?

 We think that for younger children an iPad or iPad mini may be overkill, and they’re hardly the cheapest options out there.
 But as manufacturers such as Samsung and Amazon demonstrate, it’s possible to get a pretty good tablet for children without spending an enormous amount of money.

 In this feature we’re going to compare the Amazon Kindle Fire HD8 Kids Edition with the Samsung Galaxy Tab A8.
 As we’ll discover they have a lot in common, but there are some crucial differences we think you need to take into consideration.
 Which is the best kids tablet for your family?
 Let’s find out.

 Amazon Fire HD 8 Kids Edition vs Samsung Galaxy Tab A8: design and display

 The Kids Edition of the Fire HD 8 is identical to the standard Fire HD 8 but includes a tough, rubberised case and also has a kid-friendly interface on top of the usual Amazon interface.

 The Fire HD 8 has an 8-inch LCD screen with a resolution of 1,280 x 800 pixels.
 Overall, the tablet is 233 x 184mm and 26mm thick.
 It weighs 550g.

 The Samsung screen is also 8 inches and 1,280 x 800.
 The Tab A8 has no case so it is smaller and lighter than the Fire: it’s 210 x 124 x 8mm and 345g.